medal winners in national competitions for their cheeses, fudge and

 in with another scheduled tour.

-On a tour you will learn about the
+On a guided tour you will learn about the

 different breeds of dairy goats and Split Creek's management of the goat herd.